-Instead of choosing a second single from the album, then-Epic Records president Charlie Walk, who had worked with the Fugees, approached Wyclef Jean and Pras looking for a song with, he says, a "global, Caribbean sound" that would suit Shakira.
+Instead of choosing a second single from the album, then-Epic Records president Charlie Walk, who had worked with the Fugees, approached Wyclef Jean and Pras looking for a song with, he said, a "global, Caribbean sound" that would suit Shakira.
 The 2004 track, called "Dance Like This," had originally been intended as a Fugees song, but when Lauryn Hill passed on it (shortly before the trio broke up), Jean recorded it with singer Claudette Ortiz, and the tune was included on the soundtrack to Dirty Dancing: Havana Nights.

-Shakira, then 29, tells Billboard that the finished, retitled song embraced her roots.
+Shakira told Billboard that the finished, retitled song embraced her roots.
 "It had sounds that weren't just interesting and fresh to the pop scene, but also ones that I was really excited to experiment with and share, like cumbia and typical Colombian folkloric percussion and instrumentation.
 They were also deeply personal, down to the reference to my hometown Barranquilla."

 Oral Fixation, Vol. 2, with "Hips Don't Lie" added, was rereleased March 28, 2006, and vaulted from No. 98 to No. 6 on the Billboard 200 dated April 15.
 The sensual "Hips Don't Lie" did even better.
-The single became Shakira and Jean's first (and, to date, only) Hot 100 No. 1 when it topped the June 17 chart.
-"It was more than just a song, it was a movement," says Walk.
-"It made a huge cultural impact that continues to have a lasting effect on pop culture.
-The song hit middle-America hard – it was a sound they'd never heard before."
+The single became Shakira and Jean's first (and, to date, only) Hot 100 No. 1 when it topped the June 17 chart; it added a second frame on top the following week.
+"The song hit middle-America hard," Walk said.
+"It was a sound they'd never heard before."

 For Shakira, the song's success was "validation that I didn't have to sacrifice any part of what makes me different to connect with a global audience."